Two ways to move value into the structure

 Spouse and annual exemptions

-(1) Donations tax shall not be payable in respect of … a donation— (b) to or for the benefit of the spouse of the donor who is not separated from him …; (2) Donations tax shall not be payable in respect of— (a) so much of … all casual gifts … by a donor other than a natural person … as does not exceed R10 000 …; (b) so much of … all property disposed of under donations by a donor who is a natural person as does not during any year of assessment exceed R100 000; …
+(1) Donations tax shall not be payable in respect of the value of any property which is disposed of under a donation— … (b) to or for the benefit of the spouse of the donor who is not separated from him under a judicial order or notarial deed of separation; … (2) Donations tax shall not be payable in respect of— (a) so much of the sum of the values of all casual gifts made by a donor other than a natural person during any year of assessment as does not exceed R10 000 …; (b) so much of the sum of the values of all property disposed of under donations by a donor who is a natural person as does not during any year of assessment exceed R100 000; …

 The 2026 Budget raised both annual figures and narrowed the spouse exemption to a resident spouse.
 These are Budget announcements that remain subject to Parliament’s legislative process — they are not yet the enacted text of the Act, so treat the figures as current-for-planning but confirm them before relying on them: